-6.4 Has there been an absence of culturally appropriate consultations carried out with the objective of achieving FPIC on matters that may affect the rights and interests, lands, resources, territories and traditional livelihoods of the indigenous peoples concerned?
-No 6.5 Does the proposed Project involve the utilization and/or commercial development of natural resources on lands and territories claimed by indigenous peoples?
+6,4 Has there been an absence of culturally appropriate consultations carried out with the objective of achieving FPIC on matters that may affect the rights and interests, lands, resources, territories and traditional livelihoods of the indigenous peoples concerned? ,No 6.5 Does the proposed Project involve the utilization and/or commercial development of natural resources on lands and territories claimed by indigenous peoples?
 No 6.6 Is there a potential for forced eviction or the whole or partial physical or economic displacement of indigenous peoples, including through access restrictions to lands, territories, and resources?
 No 6.7 Would the Project adversely affect the development priorities of indigenous peoples as defined by them?
 No 6.8 Would the Project potentially affect the physical and cultural survival of indigenous peoples?
-No 6.9 Would the Project potentially affect the Cultural Heritage of indigenous peoples, including through the commercialization or use of their traditional knowledge and practices?
-No Stanc lard 7: Pollution Prevention and Resource Efficiency Stanc lard 7: Pollution Prevention and Resource Efficiency 7.1 Would the Project potentially result in the release of pollutants to the environment due to routine or non-routine circumstances with the potential for adverse local, regional, and/or transboundary impacts?
-No 7.1 Would the Project potentially result in the release of pollutants to the environment due to routine or non- No Would the Project potentially result in the release of pollutants to the environment due to routine or non-routine circumstances with the potential for adverse local, regional, and/or transboundary impacts?
-Would the proposed Project potentially result in the generation of waste (both hazardous and non- 7.1 Would the Project potentially result in the release of pollutants to the environment due to routine or non-routine circumstances with the potential for adverse local, regional, and/or transboundary impacts?
-Would the proposed Project potentially result in the generation of waste (both hazardous and non-hazardous)?
-Will the proposed Project potentially involve the manufacture, trade, release, and/or use of hazardous chemicals and/or materials?
-Does the Project propose use of chemicals or materials subject to No 7.1 Would the Project potentially result in the release of pollutants to the environment due to routine or non-routine circumstances with the potential for adverse local, regional, and/or transboundary impacts?
-Would the proposed Project potentially result in the generation of waste (both hazardous and non-hazardous)?
-Will the proposed Project potentially involve the manufacture, trade, release, and/or use of hazardous chemicals and/or materials?
+No 6.9 Would the Project potentially affect the Cultural Heritage of Indigenous peoples, including through the commercialization or use of their traditional knowledge and practices?
+No Stanc lard 7: Pollution Prevention and Resource Efficiency 7.1 Would the Project potentially result in the release of pollutants to the environment due to routine or non-routine circumstances with the potential for adverse local, regional, and/or transboundary impacts?
+No 7.2 Would the proposed Project potentially result in the generation of waste (both hazardous and non-hazardous)?
+No 7.3 Will the proposed Project potentially involve the manufacture, trade, release, and/or use of hazardous chemicals and/or materials?
 Does the Project propose use of chemicals or materials subject to international bans or phase-outs?
-For example, DDT, PCBs and other chemicals listed in international conventions such as the Stockholm No
+No For example, DDT, PCBs and other chemicals listed in International conventions such as the Stockholm Conventions on Persistent Organic Pollutants or the Montreal Protocol 7.4 Will the proposed Project involve the application of pesticides that may have a negative effect on the environment or human health?
+No 7.5 Does the Project include activities that require significant consumption of raw materials, energy, and/or water?
+No